Louis de Valois, Duc d'Orléans1

 Stanislaw I, King of Poland was born in 1677.1 He was the son of Rafael Leszczynski and Anne Jablonowska.3 He married Katarzyna Opalinska, daughter of Jan Karol Opalinski, Comte de Brin, in 1698.1 He died in 1766.1

-Stanislaw I, King of Poland was a member of the House of Leszczynski.
-He was baptised with the name of Stanislaw Miklas Leszczynski.4 He succeeded to the title of King Stanislaw I of Poland in 1704.3 He was deposed as King of Poland in 1709.3 He succeeded to the title of King Stanislaw I of Poland in 1733.5 He succeeded to the title of Duc de Lorraine in 1737.6
+He was given the name of Stanislaw Miklas Leszczynski at birth.4 He succeeded as the King Stanislaw I of Poland in 1704.3 He was deposed as King of Poland in 1709.3 He succeeded as the King Stanislaw I of Poland in 1733.5 He succeeded as the Duc de Lorraine in 1737.6

 Child of Stanislaw I, King of Poland and Katarzyna Opalinska